 What if I have dietary restrictions?

-We can accommodate some dietary restrictions.
-Please call in advance to discuss your restrictions and whether or not substitutions can be made within the context of our tours.
+We can accommodate some dietary restrictions on some of our tours.
+Please contact us in advance to discuss your restrictions and whether or not substitutions can be made within the context of our tours.

 Dietary restrictions must be communicated in advance or we will be unable to accommodate.

 Are there any beverages served on the tour?

 Each restaurant provides water, iced tea, and fountain beverages.
 Alcoholic & speciality drinks can be purchased separately for an additional charge at most locations.